1941 Buick Sedanette Wins Big at Sacramento Autorama

-*See additional award winners in the gallery below
+*See additional award winners in the gallery above

 The 1941 Buick Sedanette on display at last weekend’s 68th Annual O’Reilly Auto Parts Sacramento Autorama at the Cal Expo Fairgrounds received the coveted Custom d’Elegance award.
 The car is owned by Clifford Mattis and was built by Antioch, Calif.-based Lucky 7 Customs.

 Nicknamed Dillinger, the Buick earned top honors in a field of six customs competing for the award, which recognizes the best hand-built custom vehicle from 1935-’48 that embodies the true spirit of a classic custom.
 The honor places Lucky 7 Customs alongside iconic customizers like Gene Winfield, Joe Bailon, George Barris, and John D’Agostino on the show’s historic perpetual plaque.

 Dillinger also received the World’s Most Beautiful Custom award recognizing the favorite custom from 1936 to present that features a silhouette change, including a chop, channel or section.
 Established in honor of Autorama creator H.A.
 Bagdasarian, the winner’s name will be enshrined on an 8-foot tall perpetual trophy.